 Atefeh E. Jenrow, MA, LPC, LLP, NCC

 In the course of my career, I have worked with people including children, adults, and families facing various acute, emerging and/or ongoing mental health challenges.
 I particularly enjoy working with college students both as newly independent adults and members of the university family facing their own unique trials.
-I believe in creating a safe and collaborating environment with students on the changes they feel ready to make, focusing on their goals.
-I have a Bachelor of Science in Psychology form Wayne State University and a Master of Arts in Counseling, specializing in Mental Health Counseling from Oakland University.
+I believe in creating a safe and collaborative environment with students on the changes they feel ready to make, focusing on their goals.
+I have a Bachelor of Science in Psychology from Wayne State University and a Master of Arts in Counseling, specializing in Mental Health Counseling from Oakland University.
 I have worked with a variety of mental health concerns and have a particular interest in anxiety disorders and trauma.
 I have also worked as a member of a clinical research team studying schizophrenia.

-I help students using a holistic approach considering physical, psychological, emotional approaches, while working to create a non-judgmental environment.
+I help students using a holistic approach considering physical, psychological, and emotional approaches, while working to create a non-judgmental environment.
 Students can explore their emotional needs by focusing on wellness and strengths, while identifying ongoing challenges that they can continue to address.
 I feel privileged to be a member of the student's support team by being allowed to assist as they navigate potential career options, mental health concerns and life stages.